ShafwanAdhi/neural-network/README.md

 # Neural Network From Scratch

-A complete neural network implementation from scratch using Python and NumPy with a clean and easy-to-use API.
+A simple, modular neural network implementation built from scratch using Python and NumPy.
+It is designed for experimentation, learning, and customization without relying on high-level machine learning libraries.

 ## Table of Contents